openstack/cinder/doc/source/configuration/block-storage/drivers/nimble-volume-driver.rst

 Support for the Liberty release and above is available from Nimble OS 2.3.8 or later.

-Nimble Storage Cinder driver does not accept unicode characters in the volume name or volume description.
+Support for the Ocata release and above is available from Nimble OS 3.6 or later.

+Nimble Storage Cinder driver does not support port binding with multiple interfaces on the same subnet due to existing limitation in os-brick.
+This is partially referenced in https://bugs.launchpad.net/os-brick/+bug/1722432 but does not resolve for multiple software iscsi ifaces.

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~